Dave-team/Knowledge-base/Tools.md

 - Spell words using "Spell" + word

 Other productivity tools
-- Omnifocus (100 dollars / year) but extremely nice looking and very extensive productivity app
+- Omnifocus (10 dollars / month) but extremely nice looking productivity app
-- Things - nice UI but just a simple task manager - pricing is divided between different devices
+- Things - nice UI but just a simple task manager - pricing is divided between different devices adding up to 70 USD across my devices
-- Bear: more of a writing app but it's sync between devices make it great for notes - probably a paid for alternative to Evernote
+- Bear: more of a writing app but it's sync between devices make it great for notes - probably a paid for alternative to Evernote (it's cheap at 1.49 / month)
 - Notion: could have a homepage with all most important priorities.
-Would be a good place to host knowledge base for easy access (i.e. apps on mulyiple devices)
+Would be a good place to host knowledge base for easy access (i.e. apps on mulyiple devices
 - Google Calendar for reminders and events.
+- Spark: email client.
+I just don't have any issues with email and I don't use it that much
+- Fantastical: paid for calendar app.
+I am fine using Mac / iOS Calendar
+- Ulysses for writing - I don't really see the additional benefit over Notes considering my use cases

 ## Writing
 Text Editor